2024 Solar Incentives Guide for Kankakee, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are designed to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
 Incentives may include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are provided by the federal government, while others are handled by the state of Illinois or your specific utility company, county or municipality.
-Some broad categories of solar incentives include:
+Some incentives are provided by the federal government, while others are handled by the state of Illinois or by your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

 • Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
 Property tax exemptions allow you to ignore the value added by your solar system when you calculate how much property tax you need to pay on your home.